- Maintaining Registration

 The off-campus research period will be officially recorded on student’s academic transcript, and will count toward the residency requirements of research postgraduate programs as well as the maximum time allowed for program completion.

 Students who wish to apply for the off-campus research status are required to submit an “Application for Off-Campus Research Status” to the department for approval prior to the commencement of the off-campus research.

 A student may change from one program of study to another with the permission of the department to which the student wishes to transfer.
 If a transfer is approved, that department will determine which credits from the student’s former program apply to the new program.
 Normally, the transfer will not be effected until the following regular term.
 Students who wish to transfer to another program of study in the middle of a term should obtain the prior approval of the department and the Dean or the Dean’s designee.
 Unless there are extenuating circumstances, requests for program transfers to be effected in the middle of a term are not supported.

 For students who have transferred from one program of study to another, the maximum time for program completion will be counted from the first day of registration at the University.

 To apply for program transfer, students are required to submit an “Application for Program Transfer/Change of Academic Load (for Postgraduate Students)” (form RR-6a) to the receiving department for consideration.

 Students who have completed their program requirements are not allowed to continue their registration for the same program of study in subsequent regular terms.

 Withdrawal from the University

 Students who withdraw, or are required to withdraw, from the University must complete clearance procedures as specified by the Academic Registrar.
 Only students who have completed the clearance procedures for withdrawal will be entitled to receive refund of caution money and a free copy of the transcript of studies.

-To apply for withdrawal and refund of caution money, students should complete and return the “Application for Withdrawal of Study” (form RR-12) form to Academic Records and Registration, Academic Registry.
+To apply for withdrawal and refund of caution money, students should complete and return the “Application for Withdrawal of Study” (form RR-12) form to the Academic Registry.